alonisser/abstractions-talk/presentation.md

 # The old tale about the DB connection

-Lets reflect at the way we went.
+Lets reflect on the way we went.

 --

-from the crude local mongo code in the application to an abstracted db api which actually uses a highly available cloud service.
+From the crude local mongo code in the application to an abstracted db api which actually uses a highly available cloud service.

 This was done by small iterative changes, in good **refactoring** practice.

 --